Business Responsibility & Data Breaches

-- Go beyond the making sure the network the data is transmitted on is secure, and protect the data where it is stored with proper security and encryption best-practices.
+- Go beyond making sure network data is transmitted securely, and protect the data where it is stored with proper security and encryption hashing best-practices.

 - By encrypting the data, even if it’s stolen, it may still be useless if the hackers cannot break the encryption.

 - Make sure proper systems are in place to monitor user access, as well as potential system vulnerabilities that may lead to a breach of data.